peterlidee/streaming/article1.md

 ## The setup

+This is what we will be building.
+All files are available on [github]()

 [insert image]

 We created a new project using `create-next-app` with `TypeScript` and `Eslint`, cleaned out the boilerplate and build a project using the `app router` of course.